DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 ```

 The key metadata response we have to the command is similar to the previous key generation.
-Note, however, the "Enabled" field shows "false" this time and the "KeyState" is indicating "PendingImport" instead of Enabled.
+Note, however, the "Enabled" field shows "false" this time and the "KeyState" is indicating "PendingImport" instead of "Enabled".
 Basically we need to import our key material to have this CMK ready to use.
 The KeyId format is again a block of five sequences of numbers.
-Remenber to replace **<external-key-id>** by the actual value you obtained in previos command when it corresponds.
+Remenber to replace **<external-key-id>** by the actual value you obtained in previous command when it corresponds.

 ### Step 2 - Download public key and import token from AWS KMS